33 Social Media Content Ideas for Photographers

 Some other examples of the types of questions you might want to answer in your social media content:

-• Family photographers might answer the question, “When is the best time during the year to book an outdoor family photo session?”
+- Family photographers might answer the question, “When is the best time during the year to book an outdoor family photo session?”

-• Wedding photographers…”What happens if it rains on our wedding day?”
+- Wedding photographers…”What happens if it rains on our wedding day?”

-• Personal brand photographers…”What should I wear to my personal branding shoot?”
+- Personal brand photographers…”What should I wear to my personal branding shoot?”

-• Newborn baby photographers…”Can I bring along my partner/parent/friend to my baby’s newborn shoot?” etc.
+- Newborn baby photographers…”Can I bring along my partner/parent/friend to my baby’s newborn shoot?” etc.

 Chances are, if you think about it, you’re asked lots of questions each day by your clients and potential clients.
 So, make a list each time you’re asked one and plan to create a piece of content around it whenever you next get the chance.

-1. Share an example of work and tell the story behind it
+6. Share an example of work and tell the story behind it

 Your photography should be upfront and centre on your social media platforms, but resist the urge to just drop a photo and add a few hashtags!
 Aim to go deeper than that.
-Share more details, set the scene and tell a story.

 The more information you can give along with your photographs, the more your social media followers can get a flavour of what you are like as a person, your unique perspective and approach, and what it’s like to work with you.
 If they find your words and the stories you tell appealing, they’ll likely be keen to see more from you.

-1. Link out to your latest photography blog post
+7. Link out to your latest photography blog post

 Include a short introduction which helps entice people to click through and read it.
 Or entice them with a pull-out quote from the blog or a key takeaway that tantalises them to find out more.

-The beauty of this approach is that it’s relevant all year round, so keep sharing it!
-Re-use what you’ve already got, and don’t overthink this.
+Even if you haven’t blogged recently, you can re-use what blog content you’ve already got.
+Don’t overthink this.
 Remember, the only person who has seen all of your content is YOU!

-Related reading: How to promote your photography blog and reach more people
+Related: How to promote your photography blog and reach more people

-1. Reveal a surprising fact about you
+8. Reveal a surprising fact about you

 Revealing your personality on your social media channels is a proven way to boost engagement on social media.
 People buy from people and conveying your true self online is important as a way of standing out on social media.